Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 Do you want to run the instance(s) with the above configuration? [y/n] =>
 ```

-#### Ways to Pass User Data When Starting Instances
+#### Pass User Data When Starting Instances

 In case your AWS EC2 instances need some custom configuration data (*user data*, in Amazon speak), e.g. for setting a custom agent controller password or adding content to `/etc/hosts`, you can also specify this data during `ec2_admin` startup.
-There are three supported alternatives to pass the user data:
+There are three supported ways to pass the user data:

 1. Store the data to a file and pass its name as a command line argument (`-hf <file>` or `--hostDataFile <file>` for host data, `-pf <file>` or `--passwordFile <file>` for the agent controller password).
 2. Pass the data as a command line argument (`-h "..."` or `--hostData "..."` for host data, `-p "..."` or `--password "..."` for the agent controller password)).
 3. When prompted by `ec2_admin`, enter the data.

 {{< TODO >}}Is "user data" parameter still valid?{{< /TODO >}}

-Choose the approach that suits you best; however, the first approach will be the one to use in most cases.

 ### Listing Running AWS Instances